McGovern7/ardupilot-nav-scripts/README.md

 ### Acronyms:

-**SITL**: Software In The Loop
+- **SITL**: Software In The Loop

-**SLAM**: Simultaneous Localization and Mapping
+- **SLAM**: Simultaneous Localization and Mapping

-**LiDAR**: Light Detection And Ranging
+- **LiDAR**: Light Detection And Ranging

-This Project’s goal is to build a deep understanding of the necessary environments, software packages, and communication networks to introduce myself to the field of autonomous robot navigation using LiDAR.
+This Project’s goal is to build a deep understanding of the environments, software packages, and communication networks necessary to introduce myself to the field of autonomous robot navigation using LiDAR.
 To do this, I will build off from the following open source tools to set up a SITL 3D simulation of an Ardupilot Copter capable of SLAM using:

 - Ardupilot SITL for the simulated 3D copter
 - Gazebo Garden for the simulation and 3D maze environment